gradescope/autograder_samples/docs/tech.md

 machine.
 Each container is isolated from others, and you can install anything you want inside the container.

-The image is based on **Ubuntu 18.04**, so packages can be installed with apt, or from source or other means.
+The image is based on **Ubuntu**, so packages can be installed with apt, or from source or other means.
 The image is built once when you set up your assignment, and each time students submit a new instance of that image is spun up.